 During the first few weeks after you quit, you may feel uncomfortable and crave a cigarette.
 This is because of withdrawal.
 During withdrawal, your body is getting used to not having nicotine from cigarettes.
 For most people, the worst symptoms of withdrawal last a few days to a few weeks.
 During this time, you may:

 - Have trouble thinking clearly

 You may be tempted to smoke to relieve these feelings.
 Just remember that they are temporary, no matter how powerful they feel at the time.

 One of the best ways to deal with nicotine withdrawal is to try nicotine replacement therapy (NRT).
 NRT can reduce withdrawal symptoms.
 And NRT can double your chances of quitting smoking for good.
 NRT comes in several different forms, including gum, patch, nasal spray, inhaler, and lozenge.
 Many are available without a prescription.

 A lot of research has been done on NRT.
-It has been shown to be safe and effective for almost all smokers who want to quit, including teens.
-But if you have a severe medical condition or are pregnant, talk to your doctor about using NRT.
+It has been shown to be safe and effective for almost all smokers who want to quit.
+But teens, pregnant women, and people with severe medical conditions should talk to their doctor before using NRT.

 If you plan to use NRT, remember to have it available on your quit day.
 Read the instructions on the NRT package and follow them carefully.
 NRT will give you the most benefit if you use it as recommended.

 It is difficult to quit smoking on your own, but quitting “cold turkey” is not your only choice.
 In fact, choosing another option may improve your chances of success.
 Check out: